-• Are your water tanks and pipes properly lagged?
+- Make sure water tanks and pipes are properly lagged

-• Can the stop tap be easily turned off?
+- Can the stop tap be turned off easily?

-• If your property is empty, have you asked your agent to put the heating on low or arrange for the system to be drained?
+- If your property is empty, have you asked your agent to put the heating on low or arranged for the system to be drained?